Health Education Center

 - Get back on track if you stray from your plan because everyone slips now and then

 Diabetes Self-Management Education

 A diagnosis of diabetes is a life-altering event that many people continuously struggle with.
 They are told it is crucial to keep blood sugar levels under control to prevent complications such as heart attack and stroke, kidney failure, blindness, nerve damage and pain, amputations and more.
 Diabetes is a chronic condition that is primarily managed and controlled by the person with diabetes.
 To manage diabetes, it is important to fully understand the disease as well as ways to keep it under control.
 A management plan should include monitoring blood glucose levels, meal planning, physical activity, and stress management.
 In some cases, insulin or oral medications may be necessary to control levels.
 By managing diabetes closely, you will live a longer, healthier life and deter the complications of diabetes.
 For this reason, following a management plan is important and should be discussed with a physician or diabetes educator.
 This plan may change as your body changes over time and different treatment options become available.

-The Toledo Clinic Health Education Center offers an AADE (American Association of Diabetes Educators) accredited diabetes self-management education program.
+The Toledo Clinic Health Education Center offers an ADCES (Association of Diabetes Care and Education Specialists) accredited diabetes self-management education program.
 We provide excellent care and service focused entirely on YOU.
-Our multi-disciplinary group of medical professionals, including pharmacists, dietitians, registered nurses, certified diabetes educators, and a certified insulin pump trainer, will work together with you to develop personalized diabetes action plans that suit your needs.
+Our multi-disciplinary group of medical professionals, including pharmacists, dietitians, registered nurses, nurse practitioners, certified diabetes care and education specialists, and certified insulin pump trainers, will work together with you to develop personalized diabetes action plans that suits your needs.
 We will work with you to meet your goals and help you lead a better, healthier life.